 - Project submittals are preferred to be provided to the Authority in Adobe PDF documents via email.
 When project submittals are greater than 5 MB, the Authority will provide a Sendit, large e-file transfer request to the Developer.
 Hard copies of project submittals are also acceptable.

 - Based on the type and size of the project, the Authority may continue to process the design, review, and approval of the project without the collection of a deposit to cover Authority design review and processing costs.
-Depending on the type and size of the project, a Design Requirement Letter (see PDF examples here and here), which provides the Developer’s acknowledgement of the Authority’s design requirements, and includes a deposit to cover Authority review and processing efforts, may be required.
+Depending on the type and size of the project, a Design Requirement Letter (Design Requirement Letter Example 1 (PDF) and Design Requirement Letter Example 2 (PDF)), which provides the Developer’s acknowledgement of the Authority’s design requirements, and includes a deposit to cover Authority review and processing efforts, may be required.
 Please see the Developer Checklist (PDF) for the Authority’s engineering department’s typical design review deposit requirements.

 - Payment for the design review can be made by cash, up to $3,000, check payable to “Sweetwater Authority” or through the CardX on-line at the Developer Payment Portal.